jbaker8935/switcheroo/design.md

   puzzle for the active swap-rule filter before reloading puzzle state.
 - Normalises turn flow by calling `board_execute_move`, swapping turns, scheduling AI work, and updating menu enable flags.
+- Clears the swap-unavailable HUD notice whenever a free play move completes so the message does not linger after play resumes.
 - Provides the menu activation entry point so icons and keyboard shortcuts can trigger resets, puzzle navigation, hints, or difficulty changes.
 - Sets AI difficulty to STANDARD by default when entering puzzle mode to provide